Levan Kenia: International career

 Kenia made his debut for the national team on 8 September 2007 against Ukraine, replacing Alexander Iashvili.
 Georgia's former head coach Klaus Toppmöller said he had never before seen a player of his age with such accomplished technical abilities.
 Kenia, along with fellow teenagers Levan Mchedlidze and Giorgi Makaridze, played in their UEFA Euro 2008 qualifying campaign starring in a 2–0 victory over Scotland.
 Toppmöller praised Kenia, "Kenia was one of the best on the pitch."

 He scored his first international goal on 27 May 2008 against Estonia.

+Coaching career

+In 2021 he joined German Regionalliga club KFC Uerdingen as playing assistant.
+Following the sacking of Marcus John in February 2024, Kenia was made new playing manager of the team.
+In March 2024, he retired from playing to become to manager of the team.

 Personal life

 Levan is also the nephew of former SC Freiburg midfielder Georgi Kiknadze.